openssl/openssl/test/README.ssltest.md

 }
 ```

-A server2 section may optionally be defined to configure a secondary
+The following sections may optionally be defined:

-context that is selected via the ServerName test option.
-If the server2
+* server2 - this section configures a secondary context that is selected via the
+  ServerName test option.
+This context is used whenever a ServerNameCallback is
+  specified.
+If the server2 section is not present, then the configuration
+  matches server.
+* resume_server - this section configures the client to resume its session
+  against a different server.
+This context is used whenever HandshakeMode is
-section is not configured, then the configuration matches server.
+  Resume.
+If the resume-server section is not present, then the configuration
+  matches server.

 ### Default server and client configurations